 1992-1996 – Director of Marketing and Special Events – Barksdale Ballard and Co.

-Specializing in cause related marketing – using special events and media to promote cause and raise money for charities.
-Additionally, headed up events and promotional team to design, run and promote Virginia Wineries Festival and Virginia Wine Industry – growing festival from 2,000 to 40,000 attendees.
+Specializing in cause-related marketing – using special events and media to promote causes and raise money for charities.
+Additionally, headed up events and a promotional team to design, run and promote Virginia Wineries Festival and Virginia Wine Industry – growing the festival from 2,000 to 40,000 attendees.

 1996 – 2005 – Project Manager – Soe Lin and Associates Architects – Bethesda, MD

 Under the direct mentorship of internationally acclaimed architect, Douglas Soe Lin, Seth Ballard learned the practice of architecture from the ground up.
 Mr. Soe Lin is a 6th-degree black belt in Bando, a Burmese martial arts form, and taught Seth architecture in a similar manner to that of a martial arts master.
 Seth jokes he was the Karate Kid architect – he would ask Mr. Soe Lin a question about a project, and Mr. Soe Lin would answer “draw a section.”
 Seth would draw the section and find the answer.